The Year in Review: India Gets Closer to Safe Money Gaming

 A Slow Down of Regulatory Momentum

-However, this final goal might not be as near yet as we would wish, and a number of risks still lie ahead.
+However, this final goal might not be as near yet as we would wish.
+And a number of risks still lie ahead.
 Will India succeed in this complex task?
-Will the new regime be effective or rather toothless, or will the government torpedo the prospect of safe gaming for everyone by overregulation and over-taxation?
+Will the new regime be effective or rather toothless?
+Or will the government torpedo the prospect of safe gaming for everyone by overregulation and over-taxation?